-To guarantee that your appeal will be heard by 12 June 2020, please log your appeal by Friday 27 March 2020.
+Please log your appeal by Friday 27 March 2020.

 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

 How do I apply for an ‘In Year’ place for my daughter who is currently in Year 7?

 If you daughter is currently in Year 7 and you would like to apply for a school place, please contact the Admissions Officer to discuss the application process.